yabellini/docs.carpentries.org/topic_folders/lesson_development/lesson_pilots.md

 [local/regional community mailing lists](https://carpentries.topicbox.com/groups),
 any relevant channels on [The Carpentries Slack workspace](https://carpentries.org/connect/) (the lesson authors may be able to direct you to these), and/or [by publishing a post on our blog](https://docs.carpentries.org/topic_folders/communications/guides/submit_blog_post.html).
-Please do not post calls for Instructors to the general channel on Slack, or the discuss and instructors lists on TopicBox: any messages to recruit Instructors will be removed from those channels.
+Please do not post calls for Instructors to the general or instructors channel on Slack, or the discuss and instructors lists on TopicBox: any messages to recruit Instructors will be removed from those channels.
 If after taking these steps, you find that you need help finding Instructors for your lesson pilot, you can [contact incubator@carpentries.org](mailto:incubator@carpentries.org) for assistance.

 #### Creating a Pilot Workshop Webpage